 1) Feet

-To target the arches and soles of your feet, place the massage ball on the floor and gently roll it under your foot, applying pressure as needed.
-This technique can help alleviate plantar fasciitis pain, relax tight foot muscles, and improve overall foot flexibility.
-Perform this exercise for about 1-2 minutes on each foot, and remember to breathe deeply throughout the process.
+To target the arches and soles of your feet, place the massage ball on the floor and roll it gently under your foot while applying pressure as needed.
+This method can help ease plantar fasciitis pain, relax tight foot muscles, and improve overall foot flexibility.
+Try doing this exercise for approximately 1-2 minutes on each foot, and don't forget to take deep breaths while you do it.

 2) Calves